-The Presiding Officers, while standing, bows to the left and then to the right in greeting and requests a moment of silence for prayer or meditation.
+The Presiding Officers, while standing, bow to the left and then to the right in greeting and requests a moment of silence for prayer or meditation.
 Once everyone is seated, the Presiding Officer reads out the notice calling the joint sitting and calls on the President to deliver his Address to the joint sitting.

 As the joint sitting is called specifically for the President to deliver his SONA, no other business may be considered on this day.
 The President then delivers the SONA and no other debate takes place.

 Members of all parties have an opportunity to express themselves on the SONA during a full two-day debate in the week following the SONA.
-On the third day, the President has an opportunity to reply to the debate and to close the debate.
+On the third day, the President has an opportunity to reply to the debate and close the debate.

-The Joint Rules concerning order in joint sittings and the rules of debate, contained in Chapter 2A of the Joint Rules of Parliament applies to the SONA.
+The Joint Rules concerning the order in joint sittings and the rules of debate, contained in Chapter 2A of the Joint Rules of Parliament apply to the SONA.
 Joint Rule 12 also further provides that when the Houses sit jointly the Assembly Rules on discipline remain applicable to Assembly members and the Council Rules on discipline remain applicable to a Council member.

-On conclusion of the President’s speech, the Presiding Officer adjourns the sitting.
+On the conclusion of the President’s speech, the Presiding Officer adjourns the sitting.
 Members are required to wait while the procession leaves the Chamber.

 In previous years, the Presiding Officers would host a gala dinner after the SONA for Members of Parliament and invited guests only.
-Consistent with Parliament’s endeavour to scale down on costs in light of the prevailing economic conditions, this year, again, the post SONA gala dinner will not take place.
+Consistent with Parliament’s endeavour to scale down on costs in light of the prevailing economic conditions, this year, again, the post-SONA gala dinner will not take place.

 Broadcast and photographic opportunities are also provided to the media inside and outside of the Chamber.